 147.6 kilometres away in Kajaani

-Discover the top reasons for why you should consider coming to Savonia University of Applied Sciences
+Discover the top reasons to study at Savonia University of Applied Sciences

 Savonia University of Applied Sciences is one the largest and most versatile Universities of Applied Sciences in Finland.
 Our organization of experts educates strong professionals in six different fields of study.
 Our versatile Degree Programmes offer the students the opportunity to study as a fulltime student or alongside their job (Masters Degree and specialised studies) or flexibly in the Open University of Applied Sciences.
 Our campuses are located in Kuopio, Iisalmi and Varkaus.